 Observational Learning

-The Bobo doll experiment was conducted to see if children would react towards a toy the same way that they observed others to act towards the toy.
+The Bobo doll experiment was conducted to see if children would react to a toy the same way they observed others to act towards it.
 In short, they did.
 There are 4 main parts of observational learning: attention, memory, reproduction, and motivation.

 Michael Tomasello is a comparative psychologist who contributed to cognitive psychology by showing that one of the main things that differentiates humans from other animals is their unique ability to learn by watching.